Coconut Macaroons Recipe

 Don’t overbake.
 Remove them as soon as the edges turn golden.

-Let us know if you make this coconut macaroons recipe by leaving a comment and review below!
+Let me know if you make this coconut macaroons recipe by leaving a comment and review below!

 Entertaining with Charm cookbook.